I. Mechanical properties of steel

 2. Non-ferrous metals

-Also known as non-ferrous metals, refers to metals and alloys other than ferrous metals, such as copper, tin, lead, zinc, aluminium and brass, bronze, aluminium alloy and bearing alloys.For example, CNC lathe can process various materials, including 316 and 304 stainless steel plates, carbon steel, carbon steel, aluminum alloy, zinc alloy materials, aluminum alloy, copper, iron, plastic, acrylic plates, POM, UHWM and other raw materials, and can process into CNC turning parts and CNC milling parts as well as some complex parts with square and cylindrical structures.
-In addition, chromium, nickel, manganese, molybdenum, cobalt, vanadium, tungsten and titanium are also used in industry.
-These metals are mainly used as alloy additives to improve the properties of metals, in which tungsten, titanium, molybdenum and other cemented carbides are used to produce cutting tools.
-These nonferrous metals are referred to as industrial metals.
-In addition, there are precious metals such as platinum, gold, silver and rare metals, including radioactive uranium and radium.
+Also known as non-ferrousNonferrousfers to metals and allnonferroushan ferrous metals, such as copper, tin, lead, zinc, aluminium and brass, bronze, aluminium alloy and bearing alloys.
+For example, a CNC lathe can process various materials, including 316 and 304 stainless steel plates, carbon steel, carbon steel, aluminum alloy, zinc alloy materials, aluminum alloy, copper, iron, plastic, acrylic plates, POM, UHWM, and other raw materials.
+It can be processed into CNC turning parts, milling parts, and complex parts with square and cylindrical structures.
+In addition, chromium, nickel, manganese, molybdenum, cobalt, vanadium, tungsten, and titanium are also used in industry.
+These metals are mainly used as alloy additives to improve the properties of metals, in which tungsten, titanium, molybdenum, and other cemented carbides are used to produce cutting tools.
+These nonferrous metals are referred to as industrnonferrous.
+In addition, there are precious metals such as platinum, gold, silver, and rare metals, including radioactive uranium and radium.

 III.
 Classification of Steel